 Data discovery

 With maybe hundreds of RHIOs in the world that are dependent on the large data aggregators, namely the HIEs, they rely on the data aggregators to make available all the data for a specific patient.
-The data for a patient might not reside with one HIE at the time the request is made, so an HIE need to be aware of other HIEs or lesser data access points.
+The data for a patient might not reside with one HIE at the time the request is made, so an HIE needs to be aware of other HIEs or lesser data access points.
 Which leads to the biggest requirement of all:

 Interoperability

-Everyone agrees that in order to make e-health become a reality, computers need to speak the same language and use the right words.
-I’m of course talking about standards.
-Security standards, protocol standards, data standards, classification standards, technology standards and let us not forget regulatory standards.
+In order to make e-health a reality, computers must speak the same language and use the right words.
+In other words, we must have uniform standards for security, protocol, data, classification, technology and, let us not forget, regulatory standards.
 Building a system such as this will require more complexity than building an application for a bank.

-It is important to support existing standards, such as HL7 RIM, and keep abreast with newer technologies, such as the semantic web, that hold much promise.
+It is important to support existing standards, such as HL7 RIM, while keeping abreast with promising, newer technologies, such as the semantic web.
 Being able to support multiple standards is very important as other organizations might already have e-health applications running that support one standard but not the other.
 It will be the responsibility of the HIE to bring disparate systems together.

 Pluggable services and applications

 An HIE platform needs to be built in a modular fashion.
 It needs to support “hot-deployments” and “versioning” of new and updated artifacts without having to restart the platform.
 Building a system based on smart, “self-aware” components backed by a Service Oriented Architecture is essential.
-An HIE cannot be another gargantuan system that “can do everything” and that will be outdated within a year.
-An HIE should be able to easily deploy a new piece of functionality without impacting existing functionality.
+An HIE cannot be another gargantuan system that “can do everything” but be obsolete within a year.
+An HIE should be able to easily deploy new applications without impacting existing functionality.

 Licensing

-Licensing goes hand in hand with “pluggability”, by giving e-health vendors a place to sell their new services.
+Licensing goes hand in hand with “plugability”, by giving e-health vendors a place to sell their new services.
 Because the HIE platform already supports the more generic features such as security and knowledge of other HIEs and their services, vendors can focus on the service they wish to sell, the bells and whistles if you may, and not the functionality that is common to every other application.
 This will help reduce cost and the time-to-market of new functionality.

 Federated security